Cloudzero/cloudzero-uca-tools/README.md

         "api_key": "<YOUR API KEY HERE>"            # Also can be provided at runtime via the CLI.
 Get an API key at https://app.cloudzero.com/organization/api-keys
       }
     }

+##### A note on using MONTHLY granularity.
+MONTHLY is a special granularity that when used instructs the UCA toolkit to expand the provided year and month to all possible days in the current month.
+For example if you have this input data:

+> unit_id,granularity,timestamp,unit_value
+"SuperDogs, Inc",Monthly,2022-10-1,8
+"CoolCats, LLC",Monthly,2022-10-1,229

+This will expand to 61 events, 31 for "SuperDogs, Inc" and 31 for "CoolCats, LLC" (31 days in October)

 #### Data CSV
 The data CSV defines the input data you wish to feed into the template.
 This tool will produce